jaxontige/Data-Analytics-Project-1/README.md

 Relationship between federal fund rates and mortgage performances (Jaxon)

-What is the relationship between mortgage rates and home prices?
+Trends and fluctuations in mortage rates and home prices throughout the years 2006-2011?
 (Dmitriy)

 How have home prices trended in all 50 states?
 (Graciela)